DUNE/dune_plot_style/guidelines.md

 ## Requirements
 All plots **must**:

 - **Be easily readable to their intended audience**.
 This affects: text size, font choice, colors, line styles, etc.
   See [recommendations](#recommendations) below for further advice on what this might mean in practice.
 - **Be labelled with the appropriate watermark**:
   _DUNE_, _DUNE Preliminary_, _DUNE Work In Progress_, or _DUNE Simulation_.
 (See the [official APB policy](https://docs.dunescience.org/cgi-bin/private/ShowDocument?docid=1115) for when each is appropriate.)
   Use the `Official()`, `Preliminary()`, `WIP()`, or `Simulation()` functions from `dune_plot_style` to obtain them.
 - **Be saved in at least in one vector-based format** (e.g., pdf or eps),
   and **at least one high-quality raster-based format** (e.g., png).
-- For publications, **be stylistically internally consistent within documents**
+- For publications, **be stylistically internally consistent within documents**.

 ## Recommendations